 Protect your credit cards when you travel

-Nothing ruins a vacation like having your credit card information compromised.
+Nothing ruins a vacation like having your credit or debit card information compromised.
 It’s a sinking feeling when you learn your card has been canceled, or you get the bill for purchases you never made.
 It can happen in the blink of an eye at an ATM, check-out stand, or in a crowd being worked by a pick-pocket.
 But there are things you can do to protect yourself.
-We have a few tips to keep you – and your credit card – safe from thieves.
+We have a few tips to keep you – and your card – safe from thieves.

-1. Lighten the load before you travel.
 We all carry a lot of stuff in our wallets: social security cards, insurance cards, credit cards and more.
 Each of these is an opportunity to steal your money or your identity.
 Before you travel, go through your wallet and remove the cards you don’t need.
 Bring your Oregon State Credit Union Visa® card and one alternative form of payment as a back-up, but remove all the additional credit cards, your social security card, club membership cards and anything else you won’t be using on your travels.
 If it’s not with you, it can’t be lost or stolen.

-3. Before you leave, memorize your PIN(s).
 Never write your PIN on your card, and never keep it on a slip of paper in your wallet where it can be found by a pick pocket.

-10. If you’re not already set up to access your accounts online, sign up for online banking before you travel.
+If you’re not already set up to access your accounts online, sign up for online banking before you travel.
 You can keep tabs on your account activity from your mobile device any place you have an Internet connection.Go to main navigation